 Understating the lien laws can often be challenging for contractors.
-Often times factoring companies who specialize in construction understand the lien process and can help with a basic understanding of lien laws in each state as well as get the lien releases for you.
+Often times factoring companies who specialize in construction understand the lien process and can help you with a basic understanding of lien laws in your state as well as get the lien releases for you.
 Additionally, they often subscribe to a service that gives updates on the latest changes to the lien laws by state to help you stay current with the laws for your area.

 Factoring may not be the right fit for everyone, but with factoring volume at over $88 billion in 2011 (according to the 2011 highlights of the Commercial Finance Association’s Annual Asset-Based Lending and Factoring Survey) many companies see it as their key to cash flow security and growth.